srikanth245110/Jenkins/JenkinsPipeline/SharedLibraries/README.md

 ![image](https://user-images.githubusercontent.com/24622526/131631812-548db546-a069-4940-bec4-3821a862a74b.png)

-Step-4: Create another git repo for maven project or any and access the shared library as similar to this repo - https://github.com/DIGITALAPPLICATION/WebApp
+Step-4: Create another git repo for maven project or any other type of project and access the shared library as similar to this repo - https://github.com/MAVEN-Projects/WebApp/tree/sharedLib

 ![image](https://user-images.githubusercontent.com/24622526/131632562-515d86a8-a153-45fd-8f3e-1fbb607d39a3.png)